syorn96/Lucky-Duck/README.md

 There will be 8 (Witty memes) Air Duck cards: 6 Air Ducks+ 1 Air Duck King + 1 Air Duck Queen.

 There will be 8 (Cute memes) Earth Duck cards: 6 Earth Ducks + 1 Earth Duck King + 1 Earth Duck Queen.

 *** All the cards were made using the PicsArt App.
 I do not own these pictures.
+Source links can be found in my array.js file. ***
-Source links can be found in my script.js file. ***
+*** I do not own any audio or media files.
+Source links can be found in my index.html file. ***

 ### Tech Stack
 * DOM Manipulation.
 * Arrays to retreive Duck Tarot Card, description, and number value.